 FREQUENTLY ASKED QUESTIONS & DOCUMENTATION

-– OneGauge OBD PID List – provides codes and inputs for OBD setups (see Installation Instructions for details)
+– OneGauge OBD PID List – provides codes and inputs for OBD setups (see Instruction Manual for details).

 Q: What phones and tablets work with OneGauge?
 Will my Apple/Android/Windows phone or tablet work?

 A: OneGauge works with any device that supports Bluetooth, which is just about any device on the market today.
 OneGauge is optimized for the Torque app on Android devices, but you can upgrade to Apple, Windows, or Mac support when purchasing (you will the OBDII port and adapter option).
 To work in an app or program, the app needs to have the ability to add custom PID codes.
 Not all apps do this, but here is a list we have found.
 Let us know if you find any others!

 Windows: OBD Dash